What is MAP doing to help Palestinians in Gaza and the West Bank?

 - Partnering with Ard El Insan to provide food and supplements across nine medical points.

-- Installed two desalination plants in hospitals, reaching 54,000 people, and maintaining daily water trucking
+- Installed two desalination plants in hospitals, reaching 54,000 people, and maintaining daily water trucking.

 Supporting people with disabilities

 - Provided some 1,500 assistive devices to people with disabilities, including wheelchairs, walkers and medical mattresses.
+Since April 2025, we have distributed 490 hygiene kits to people with disabilities.

 - Supporting Atfaluna Society for Deaf Children with audiology screenings and hearing aids.